grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 but you can easily adjust this setting.

 * `logs.pod_logs.namespaces` - Only gathers logs from Pods in the given list of namespaces.
-* `logs.pod_logs.extraRelabelingRules` - These rules are used to filter from all pods on the cluster to the specific set that will be used for gathering logs.
+* `logs.pod_logs.extraRelabelingRules` - Rules that filter from all Pods on the Cluster to the specific set that will be used for gathering logs.
 They're used to populate the rules section of a [discovery.relabel](https://grafana.com/docs/agent/latest/flow/reference/components/discovery.relabel/) component.